Rose Varieties

 First, let's explore the types:

-Hybrid Tea Rose- These are the type of rose that the average person
+Hybrid Tea Rose- These are the type of rose bush that the average

-is most familiar with.
-They are characterized by bushy plants that produce
+person is most familiar with.
+They are characterized by bushy plants that

-rather large roses on long, straight stems.
-The plants typically are four
+produce rather large roses on long, straight stems.
+These bushes typically

-to six feet tall.
-But, an untended bush can grow much taller.
-Each stem will
+grow four to six feet tall.
+An untended bush can grow much taller.
+Each stem

-typically produce from one to three rose buds and sometimes several.
-Gardeners
+will typically produce from one to three rose buds and sometimes several.

-will often clip off buds leaving a single bud to grow big and full.
-The buds
+Gardeners will often clip off buds, leaving a single bud to grow big and

-for flower vases, decorations corsages and bouquets, and for "giving".
-But
+are perfect for flower vases, decorations, corsages, bouquets, and for gift

-be careful in the giving department.
+giving.
+Be careful when giving roses as a gift.
 Make sure you know the

 Meaning of each color before you give them out.